shakesBeardZ/neurips-2025-rebuttal/reviewer_1.md

-# neurips-2025-rebuttal

-## Reply to the First Reviewer rrwA4

 We appreciate that the reviewer finds ReefNet to be a valuable resource in terms of both quantity and quality, the comprehensive benchmark design, and the broad evaluation of models.
 Upon acceptance, we ensure that all materials are published with full reproducibility.

 We also thank the reviewer for the critical feedback.
 Below, we address each of the limitations and weaknesses raised: